-- Complete application and essay must be submitted by February 28th.
+- Completed application and essay must be submitted by February 28th.

 - Must have successfully completed at least one semester of a program.

-- Must document a cumulative GPA of 3.0 or better and submit a current unofficial college transcript with the application.
+- Must submit a current unofficial college transcript with the application, showing a cumulative GPA of 3.0 or better.

-- A minimum of two letters of recommendation is required (may be personal or professional).
+- A minimum of two letters of recommendation are required (may be personal or professional).

 - Previous awardees may submit an application biennially (every other year).